tumpio/requestcontrol/_locales/en/manual.md

 other parameters will be removed.

 ### Trim All
-Remove all URL query parameters from filtered requests.
+Remove all URL query parameters from filtered request.

 Redirect using pattern capturing
 --------------------------------